birkheadc/ProjectsWebApi/README.md

 - ID -- A unique Guid for each project, to ensure database rows don't clash, as well as give React a good Key for iterating over objects
 - Name
-- Short and Long Descriptions -- short for a quick summary, like a sub-title; long for a full section on my 'My Projects' page
+- ShortDescriptions -- a Dictionary of descriptions, with support for multiple languages.
+The key is the language, the value is the content of the description.
+Used for writing a quick blurb or subtitle for the project.
+- LongDescriptions -- same as above, but containing a long form explanation of the project.
 - Technologies -- a quick list of what tech was used to build it
 - Site and Source -- links to the project's site / source code